 Set along Herengracht Canal, within easy walking distance of Amsterdam’s main museums and attractions, the Banks Mansion is a stately former bank that’s been turned into an upscale home-away-from-home boutique hotel.
-The 51 rooms are decorated in Art Deco style, with geometric-patterned carpets, black-and-white tiled bathrooms with rain showers, and original stained-glass windows in the common areas.
-The homey feel at this all-inclusive hotel extends to all manner of perks, from plasma TVs and DVD players, free movie and sports channels, and pillow menus in all the rooms, to cheese and wine tastings, free minibar snacks and drinks, and in-room espresso machines.
+The fifty-one rooms are decorated in Art Deco style, with geometric-patterned carpets, black-and-white tiled bathrooms with rain showers, and original stained-glass windows in the common areas.
+The homey feel at this all-inclusive hotel extends to all manner of perks, from free movie and sports channels and pillow menus in all the rooms to cheese and wine tastings, free minibar snacks and drinks, and in-room espresso machines.

 Banks Mansion – Location

 - Area: On a busy street in Amsterdam’s World Heritage canal ring, with Herengracht canal on one side.
 Some of the rooms can be a little noisy during the day, but the soundproofing is good.
 The hotel is 5 minutes’ walk (350m) from lively Rembrandtplein and its bars and restaurants, and an easy walk or tram ride from the Medieval Center and Centraal Station, the Museum Quarter, and a cluster of nearby museums and art galleries.
 The nearest tram stop is a 4-minute walk (350m) away.

 - Nearest Transport: Bus & Tram – Rembrandtplein (350m), Metro – Vijzelgracht (650m).

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram #9 to Rembrandtplein stop, 5 minutes’ walk (350m) from the hotel.